BYU-PRISM/GEKKO/gekko/gui_notes.md

   - may wait a little on this one as a tab component is actively being developed
 - Pretty up the graph
   - add log scale options
+  - Get it to autoscale to 100%
 - Decide what to put on each graph or at least what to display by default
-- Map the user var names to the model var names

 ## Bugs
 - When DASH renders it somehow triggers a rerender that even makes GEKKO